tloux/tldr/cran-comments.md

 ## Test environments

-* local Windows 10 install, R 4.1.0
+* local Windows 10 install, R 4.3.1
 * win-builder
-* rhub

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was one NOTE:

-Skipping checking HTML validation: no command 'tidy' found

-As I understand, this should not be a problem for CRAN submission.